AlexLamper/GeoName/README.md

 # GeoName

-Welcome to GeoName – Your Online Geographical Placename Learning Platform
+Welcome to GeoName – Your Online Geographical Placename Learning Platform.

 ## About GeoName